 A variety of the Law School’s centers and programs

 , lecture series, and special events deal specifically with constitutional law issues.
-Endowed lectures like the Ralph Gregory Elliot First Amendment Lectureship, and occasional Dean’s Lectures, invited distinguished scholars to the Law School to discuss current issues in constitutional law.
+Endowed lectures like the Ralph Gregory Elliot First Amendment Lectureship, and occasional Dean’s Lectures, invite distinguished scholars to the Law School to discuss current issues in constitutional law.
 In addition, student organizations like chapters of the American Constitution Society and the Federalist Society

 often provide spirited debate during public events held at the Law School.